 Ever since 3D Touch's introduction in iOS 9 for the iPhone 6S and 6S Plus, a little-known trick for moving the cursor around and selecting text was built into Apple's stock keyboard.
-Since then, it works on all iPhones models with 3D Touch baked in, leaving the iPhone 5S, 6, 6 Plus, and SE out in the cold.
-However, iOS 12 makes this "trackpad" work on all iPhones, 3D Touch or not.
+On iOS 12 or later, it works for all iPhone models with or without 3D Touch or Haptic Touch baked in.

 You'll need to have an iPhone that supports 3D Touch and is running iOS 9 or higher if you want to use pressure to activate the trackpad.
-If you're using an iPhone 5S, 6, 6 Plus, or SE, you'll need to running iOS 12 or higher to mimic this effect.
+If you're using an iPhone without 3D Touch, you'll need to running iOS 12 or higher to mimic the effect.

 If you don't have 3D Touch or don't want to use 3D Touch on the trackpad, you can double-tap a word or number.
 To select more text, drag each bar (the "grab points") on the left and right side of the word or number to select a bigger text snippet.
 This applies in text entry fields only.
 When you're just reading in apps such as Apple News, long-press on a word to select.

 On iOS 13 and iOS 14, you can triple-tap words to select a whole sentence or quadruple-tap them to highlight a whole paragraph.

 Also, when in text entry fields, you can also place the cursor, then tap on it to bring up the selection menu to choose "Select" or "Select All."

 Keep Your Connection Secure Without a Monthly Bill.
 Get a lifetime subscription to VPN Unlimited for all your devices with a one-time purchase from the new Gadget Hacks Shop, and watch Hulu or Netflix without regional restrictions, increase security when browsing on public networks, and more.